proplot-dev/proplot/docs/configuration.rst

 `~proplot.config.rc_proplot` to ensure that :ref:`meta-settings <ug_meta>` are
 synced.
-These settings are not found in `~matplotlib.rcParams` -- they either control proplot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings rearranged to be more clearly ordered.
+These settings are not found in `~matplotlib.rcParams` -- they either control proplot-managed features (e.g., a-b-c labels and geographic gridlines) or they represent existing matplotlib settings with more clear or succinct names.
 Here's a broad overview of the new settings:

 * The ``subplots`` category includes settings that control the default subplot layout and padding.
-* The ``basemap`` setting controls whether basemap is the default geographic plotting backend, and the ``cartopy`` category includes cartopy-specific settings.
+* The ``geo`` category contains settings related to geographic plotting, including the geographic backend, gridline label settings, and map bound settings.
 * The ``abc``, ``title``, and ``label`` categories control a-b-c labels, axes titles, and axis labels.
 The latter two replace ``axes.title`` and ``axes.label``.
 * The ``suptitle``, ``leftlabel``, ``toplabel``, ``rightlabel``, and ``bottomlabel``